 2026 BC Heat Pump Rebate: Check Your Eligibility in Seconds

-Homeowners can qualify for up to $16,000 in government incentives when switching from gas, oil, or propane.
+Homeowners can qualify for up to $21,500 in combined government rebates when switching from gas, oil, or propane.
 Get your custom roadmap and a list of local HPCN-certified installers today.

 By submitting, you agree to our Privacy Policy.